Mobile Marketing Tours: Single Vehicle vs. Multi-Vehicle

 However, there are a few things to consider before deciding on whether a single-vehicle or multi-vehicle tour is right for you:

 Multiple vehicles can fan out across the country, spreading your message quickly and reaching consumers more efficiently.
-For a product launch, this can be the single most important factor dictating the rollout of your mobile marketing tour.
+For a product launch, this can be the single most important factor dictating the rollout of your mobile marketing tours.

 A single large vehicle rolling into town can create a bigger splash and has more potential to generate PR and media interest than a smaller unit.
 Both smaller multiple vehicle tours and single large vehicle tours can get lost at massive events where multiple activations are the norm.
 But it’s easier to take over a smaller event or create an original event around a larger single vehicle.